How Much Does It Cost to Live In Serbia?

 There are many statistics that say that on average, the expenses that are needed for food are far bigger than one’s basket of consumer goods.

-The next huge expense for the people of Serbia is the rent, but it’s only a bit bigger than the expense for transportation.
+The next huge expense for the people of Serbia is the rent, but it’s only a bit bigger than the expense of transportation.

 The least of all expenses is, no surprise, shopping for clothing and shoes.